Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Experiment Result

 \subsection{Enabling Demo Applications}

-To better understand the usability of Beyond-Voice, we conduct experiments of some intuitive applications that are better with continuous and absolute positioning, such as i) \textit{drawing in the air} as an alternative input space ii) \textit{zoom in} as a hand gesture to increase or decrease volume iii) \textit{sign language} as an interface for people with speech disorders iv) \textit{grabbing and placing objects at a specific position} in VR/AR application v) \textit{playing ping pong} for gaming apps.
-Fig. ~\ref{fig:demos} illustrates five motions tested.
-Their MAEs are 11.70mm, 15.54mm, 13.48mm, 15.54mm, and 19.99mm respectively. \href{https://drive.google.com/file/d/1CfFvV-cCkutmsynIu1LmDuNROpkfAP9L/view?usp=sharing}{The supplementary video}~\cite{demoVideo} visualizes our results(frame rate subsampled by 10).
-It is important to note that these demo gestures are not present in the pre-training dataset.
+To better understand the usability of Beyond-Voice, we test certain intuitive applications that need continuous and absolute-range hand tracking, such as i) \textit{drawing in the air} as an alternative input space ii) \textit{zoom in} as a hand gesture to increase or decrease volume iii) \textit{sign language} as an interface for people with speech disorders iv) \textit{grabbing and placing objects at a specific position} in VR/AR application v) \textit{playing ping pong} for gaming apps.
+Fig. ~\ref{fig:demos} illustrates the five motions.
+Their MAEs are 11.70mm, 15.54mm, 13.48mm, 15.54mm, and 19.99mm respectively. \href{https://drive.google.com/file/d/1CfFvV-cCkutmsynIu1LmDuNROpkfAP9L/view?usp=sharing}{And a supplementary video}~\cite{demoVideo} visualizes our results at a x10 subsampled frame rate.
+Note that these demo gestures are absent in the pre-training dataset.

-The key advantage of our continuous tracking is that it is not bounded to pre-defined gestures.
+The key advantage of our continuous tracking is that it is not bound to pre-defined gestures.
 Developers can directly use it as a versatile API.
 Secondly, continuous fine-grained tracking is necessary for scenarios like dragging, drawing in the air, zoom-in, etc. Besides, gesture applications, like sign language recognition, can work on top of continuous tracking.
 Also, as our system detects the absolute coordinates, it provides more information than existing gesture recognition systems; for instance, playing ping pong game with the smart speaker as an on-table sensor/controller.